ilkkamtk/hybridisovellukset/Week6/getting_started.md

 3. Added a database connection to the project
 4. Added data fetching to the project
 5. Added authentication to the project
-6. Added API endpoints to the project
+6. Used external API to upload a file to the file server
-7. Used external API to upload a file to the server
+7. Added Next.js API endpoints to the project to save media item to the database

 ## Things to think about